prp-e/reddit_image_downloader/README.md

 r.download_images
 ```

-and it will add all 25 images in a directory called `downloads` in the root folder of the project.
+and it will add all 25 images in a directory called `images` in the root folder of the project.

 Need more pics? no worries :